ryuz/BinaryBrain/README.md

-﻿# BinaryBrain for LUT(Look-up table) Networks platform
+﻿# BinaryBrain <br>binary neural networks evaluation platform for LUT-networks

+## Abstract
 "LUT Networks" is one of the "Binary Deep Neural Networks" for FPGA.
+This network can implement to FPGA with high-density and high-speed .

 http://ryuz.txt-nifty.com/blog/2018/10/binary-deep-neu.html